TimonLevy/Networking/Bigous Protocolous.md

 ## Server Message Blocking Protocol A.K.A SMB
-###### *[#Layer7] [#TCP/445] [#TCP/139]*
+###### *[#Layer-7] [#TCP/445] [#TCP/139]*

 SMB is a protocol meant for file sharing, not to be confused with file transfer.
 This protocol allows a user on a Windows machine to share a folder over the network and let other user iteract with it on their local machine without downloading it.
 It works on a client/server model and uses commands to make the other endpoint operate.

 ### WHY WAS IT INVENTED?
 The protocol was invented on 1983 by Barry A. Feigenbaum at IBM in order to provide Hosts, printers and other network nodes `shared access` to files on the network.
 The protocol was then picked up by Microsoft and even since then it was buit upon with the 4th version of the protocol being the current standard.
-The protocl was also imitated and ported over to Linux to provide Unix based systems access to file sharing and interfacing abilities with Windows machines.
+The protocol was also imitated and ported over to Linux to provide Unix based systems access to file sharing and interfacing abilities with Windows machines.

 Over the years the protocol has been divided into dialects (or versions), with each of them building ontop of the one prior to it or changing something.
 Here are just a few: